-The Company has not yet established a Risk Appetite.
-In early 2018, the Risk Manager is in the process of establishing a Risk Appetite and the relevant thresholds based on the Company's business.
+The Company has established a Risk Appetite and all the relevant thresholds based on the Company's business.

 2.3.
 Internal Capital Adequacy Assessment Process

 The Internal Capital Adequacy Assessment Process ("ICAAP") requires institutions to identify and assess risks not adequately covered in Pillar I, maintain sufficient capital to face these risks and apply appropriate risk-management techniques to maintain adequate capitalization on an ongoing and forward-looking basis, i.e., internal capital supply to exceed internal capital demand.